psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 TO be SOLD or LET, on liberal Terms,— The respectable and extensive PREMISES and BUSINESS of the late Mr. John Steane.—The Premises are Freehold, and consist of a modern-built Dwelling-house, with commodious Liquor Shop, Spirit and Beer Stores, Wine Cellars, Corn Stores, and every convenience for carrying on the Wine, Spirit, Porter, Cyder, and Corn Trade, in which the late Proprietor to the time of his disease, returned from 12 to 16,000l. per year, and which trade is still carrying on.

-To the above Premnises is attached a respectable and well-accustomed TAP and BREWHOUSE, now in full trade; to the Tap is attached an excellent and well-attended Bowling-Green.
+To the above Premises is attached a respectable and well-accustomed TAP and BREWHOUSE, now in full trade; to the Tap is attached an excellent and well-attended Bowling-Green.

 The Stock to be taken or not, at the option of a Purchaser or Tenant.